 10 top tips for the perfect venue contract

-Looking to book a venue for your next meeting?
-Don’t sign on the dotted line until you’ve read Nicola Johnson's checklist for what to look out for.
+Booking a venue?
+Don’t sign on the dotted line until you’ve read our expert checklist for what to look out for.

 Nicola Johnson, conference consultant at Capita Travel and Events, has overseen hundreds of venue contracts for events.
 Follow her at-a-glance guide to checking over your venue contract, for smart and efficient event management.

 A venue contract should include the name of the space being booked and the times that it’s needed between: remember to factor in the time taken to set up and clear the space before and after the event, especially for blank canvas venues where you are bringing your own equipment.

 Also, some venues state that they can change a room without your approval, so make sure you specify that you are able to approve any changes in writing.

 2. Look out for the cancellation clause